JOduMonT/kubuntu/README.md

 ### Disclaimer

-These scripts are tested on Ubuntu LTS only and with KDE.
+These scripts are tested on Ubuntu LTS with KDE and LXQT.
 You are free to review, use, fork and propose change.